perkl/sv-sv/README.md

     $ make

-The HTML file is referenced in `svsv.opf` so now we can create the MOBI file using Kindle Previewer.
+The created HTML file `svsv.html` is referenced in `svsv.opf` so now we can create the MOBI file using Kindle Previewer.

 Install Kindle Previewer, open it and open the `svsv.opf` file in the Previewer.